64MM4-KN1F3/dear.inheadlights/src/content/b/italo-calvino-infinite-cities-pt1.md

 ## Source training data

-This you'll need to find yourself and pop into a CSV with a couple of column titles, 'input' and 'output'.
+This, you'll need to find yourself and pop into a CSV with a couple of column titles, 'input' and 'output'.
 In my case (this is abbreviated to one city):

 | input                            | output                                                        |
 |----------------------------------|---------------------------------------------------------------|